Learn more About Panhellenic recruitment

 85% of Fortune 500 executives were involved in Greek Life.
 The first female astronaut, the first female senator, and 63% of the US President’s cabinet members since 1900 have been Greek.

 How to Join

 The Panhellenic Council at Michigan State University hosts Formal Recruitment at the beginning of every Fall semester as well as an informal recruitment event in the Spring.
 This is an opportunity for potential new members to get to know all 14 of our chapters and reflect on values and experiences that can help them find their potential new home at MSU.
-This year, we are hosting a hybrid recruitment that contains virtual and in-person events.
-Spirit Day and Philanthropy Days one and two will be hosted virtually.
-Values Day and Preference Night will be hosted in person.
-The Panhellenic Council has worked hard to schedule recruitment events that do not interfere with class schedules and take into account health concerns.
+This year, we are conducting a fully in-person recruitment.
+The Panhellenic Council has worked hard to schedule recruitment events that do not interfere with class schedules.

-THE DEADLINE TO REGISTER FOR RECRUITMENT IS TBD.
+THE DEADLINE TO REGISTER FOR RECRUITMENT IS Tuesday, August 30th @11:59pm.

 other councils at msu